-There’s transience we’re indifferent to.
+There’s transience we’re indifferent to—of things we forget about.
 Such transience, however, belongs to objects which present little or no meaning to us, as subjects.
-Conversely, we grip onto meaningful objects—even when they cease to exist.
-At these objects’ culminations we feel disturbed and reluctant to let go.
+Conversely, we grip onto objects that mean something—even when they cease to exist.
+At these objects’ expirations we feel disturbed and reluctant to let go.
 They nourished us by giving us something to care about; now we we’re existentially shaken by their absences.
 There is no way for them to return and there is no way to respond that will pacify us.
 To subdue the pain we have to fundamentally change as people.
 But this isn’t optional.
+The most-real impressions of them in our minds only occur unexpectedly in our dreams.
+Their real-life functions are no more.
 They have left irreplaceable voids behind.
-The most-real impressions of them in our minds only occur unexpectedly in our dreams.
-Their real-life functions have expired.

-Becoming attached to objects around us, then, oftentimes feels futile: life cycles entail eventualities—their abrupt ends—which will sedate us into permanent stupors of grief (not without tortuous periods of denial first).
+Becoming attached to objects around us, then, oftentimes feels futile: life cycles entail death— eventual abrupt ends—which will sedate us into permanent stupors of grief after tortuous periods of denial.
 Why bother?
-Precariously, having something to love gives you something to lose.
+Precariously, having something to love gives us something to lose.

 Kes, a dog I loved.
 Intuitively, I knew she would die.
 I was told that this happens to everyone.
 But I was also told that pets' deaths act as useful life lessons.
 But, really, what is there to learn?
 How are we now more prepared for devastating losses?
 I will never accept the deaths of those I long to be reunited with.
 There is no consolation, only distraction.